Codingbhava/chess/README.md

 # Chess Game

-A two-player offline chess game implemented using Flutter and Dart, specifically designed for desktop applications.
+A two-player offline chess game implemented using Flutter and Dart, specifically designed for desktop and android applications.
 This application allows users to play a full game of chess with a standard chessboard and all the standard rules, including pawn promotion, check, and checkmate detection.

 ## Features